(Please note this Blog is currently being updated - last date of info added 11th October 2021 - Some links may expire at any time)

 (Please note this article based on recommendations from our trainers experience and research we have taken through third party websites, companies and personal blogs.
 We accept no responsibility if and when you purchase any of our recommendations in the unfortunate event of a fall, trip or injury UK Outdoor Fitness Ltd, and UK Health and Well Being accepts no responsibility or liability)

-Blog Written and updated by Paul Smith Oct 2021
+Blog updated by Paul Smith Nov 2022 - On-going blog